StephenGenusa/AI-Notes/A Comprehensive Guide to Specializing Large Language Models.md

 #### 4.3.2 Continued Pre-training (CPT): The Foundational Approach to DAPT

-*   **Definition:** CPT is the most widely used method for DAPT.
+*   **Definition:** CPT is the most widely used and straightforward method for DAPT.
 It involves directly continuing the base model's original pre-training objective—typically next-token prediction for causal LMs (like GPT-family, Llama, Mistral) or masked language modeling for encoder-focused models (like BERT)—using the new domain-specific corpus.
 The model learns the new domain's characteristics simply by processing more text from that domain under the same learning paradigm it was initially trained with.
 *   **Pros (Specific to CPT as a DAPT method):**
     *   ✔ Simplicity: Relatively easy to implement using standard pre-training scripts and setups.
     *   ✔ Generality: Effective for infusing broad domain knowledge and style.
-    *   ✔ Robustness: Less prone to drastic deviations from the base model's capabilities when paired with PEFT and moderate training.
+    *   ✔ Robustness: Generally less prone to drastic deviations from the base model's capabilities when paired with PEFT and moderate training duration/data.
 *   **Cons (Specific to CPT as a DAPT method):**
-    *   ✔ Potentially slow adaptation for highly specialized or divergent domains.
+    *   ✔ Potentially slow adaptation for highly specialized or divergent domains compared to more targeted techniques.
     *   ✔ May require very large domain corpora to capture deep nuances if the domain is vastly different from the base model's original training data.
-    *   ✔ May not optimally learn specific types of domain knowledge that aren't well-captured by next-token prediction alone.
+    *   ✔ May not optimally learn specific types of structured domain knowledge (e.g., tabular data, complex relationships) that aren't well-captured by next-token prediction alone on linearized text.
-*   **Implementation Difficulty:** ⭐⭐☆☆☆ (Easy) - Primarily involves data preparation and running existing pre-training scripts with adjusted hyperparameters (e.g., lower learning rate, e.g., 1e-5 to 5e-5).
+*   **Implementation Difficulty:** ⭐⭐☆☆☆ (Easy) - Primarily involves data preparation and running existing pre-training scripts with adjusted hyperparameters (e.g., typically a lower learning rate than initial pre-training, e.g., 1e-5 to 5e-5).

 ##### 4.3.2.1 Core Mechanics: Next-Token Prediction on Raw Text (for CPT)
 The fundamental process involves training the LLM to predict the next token in a sequence drawn from the domain corpus.